merlinkv/ZX_Multiface_3_Enhanced/README.md

 # ZX_Multiface_3_Clone

+An enhaced and updated version of the Multiface 3 interface.

 # December 2, 2020

 Started in April 2020, I finally got the expected results and created a fully operational and enhanced clone